amitsaha/echorand.me/content/about.md

 - Pyodide (Python)
 - Go
 - Envoy proxy (Only docs so far)
+- Docker compose (Go)

-(My email address for these commits would be mail@echorand.me, amitsaha.in@gmail.com or amitksaha@netbeans.org)
+(My email address for these commits would be mail@echorand.me, amitsaha.in@gmail.com, amitksaha@netbeans.org or asaha@atlassian.com)

 # This blog